solid-process/solid-result/README.md

 # The example below shows an error because the :ok type is not allowed.
 # But look at the allowed types have only one type (:division_completed).
-# This is because the :continued type is ignored by the expectations.
+# This is because the :_continue_ type is ignored by the expectations.
 #
 result.success?(:ok)
 # type :ok is not allowed.
 Allowed types: :division_completed (BCDD::Result::Contract::Error::UnexpectedType)